eniehack/pleroma-docker/README.md

 Add your customizations (and their folder structure) to `custom.d/`.<br>
 They will be copied into the right place when the container starts.<br>
-You can even replace/patch pleroma’s code with this,<br>
-because the project is recompiled at startup if needed.
+You can even replace/patch pleroma’s code with this, because the project is recompiled at startup if needed.

 In general: Prepending `custom.d/` to pleroma’s customization guides should work all the time.<br>